 1 1/2 cups cookie butter, 1 cup powdered sugar, 1/2 teaspoon ground cinnamon, 1/2 teaspoon ground ginger, 1/4 teaspoon ground allspice, 1/4 teaspoon ground cloves, 1/4 teaspoon ground nutmeg, 1/8 teaspoon black pepper, 1/8 teaspoon salt

-• When ready to decorate, add candy melts and coconut oil to a microwave safe bowl.
-Microwave for 30 second intervals, stirring in between, until candy is smooth.
+• In a microwave-safe bowl, add candy melts and coconut oil.
+Microwave for 30-second intervals, stirring in between, until candy is smooth.

 2 cups white candy melts, 1 teaspoon coconut oil

 • Remove truffles from freezer.
-Drop 1 truffle in the melted candy and use a fork (or spiral dipping tool) to gently toss and coat.
-Lift truffle out of candy and gently shake to remove excess candy, then return truffle to the parchment paper-covered baking sheet.
-Repeat this setup until all truffles are coated.
-If desired, sprinkle the tops of truffles with festive sprinkles while candy is still wet.
+Drop 1 truffle in melted coating and use a fork or spiral dipping tool to gently toss and coat.
+Lift truffle and gently shake off excess coating, then return truffle to parchment paper-lined baking sheet.
+Repeat this step until all truffles are coated.
+If desired, decorate tops of truffles with festive sprinkles while coating is still wet.

 sprinkles